shaharazulay/adversarial-autoencoder-classifier/docs/semi_supervised.rst

 The Latent Features
 -----

+The adverserial training pushes the latent features to the desired distribution.
+The latent y part learns to behave similarly to a categorial distribution, whlie the latent z part learns to distribute as a zero-centered normal.

 .. image:: _static/semi_supervised_latent_features.png

 This module implements a traceable Python dictionary, that stores change history in an efficient way inside the object.